luketurnbull/threejs-castle/README.md

 - [x] Make windows all an instance mesh so we're using the same mesh and material
 - [x] Make sure window normals are facing the correct way in Blender so we don't have to use THREE.DoubleSide
-- [ ] Add cool shader to the mesh, that looks like a flickering light
+- [x] Add cool shader to the mesh, that looks like a flickering light

+## Rocks

+- [ ] Add a bunch of rocks to the scene in Blender and rebake everything

 ## Tree

 - [ ] Come up with a concept for a tree

-## Rocks
+## Flag

-- [ ] Add a bunch of rocks to the scene in Blender and rebake everything
+- [ ] Add waving flag to the top of the castle

 ## Night mode

 - [ ] Bake lighting for night time (moon light and more emission from castle windows?)
 - [ ] Dim down the ambient light in the scene
+- [ ] Change the Sun settings
 - [ ] Show a moon in the Sky some how?

-## Flag

-- [ ] Add waving flag to the top of the castle